DOFLinx/docs/docs/parameters/11_The_Parameters.md

 ## `ATTRACT_MODE=[0/1]`

-Turn attract mode on or off.
+Manually turn attract mode on or off.
 On is 1 and off is 0, so turning attract mode on is ATTRACT_MODE=1

 ## `ATTRACT_SETUP=DDD,N,DOOO,CCCC,U,X[,N,DOOO,CCCC,U,X]`